nana0211/SPACEDATAVIZTUTORIAL/README.md

 ---
 ## Selecting Measurement Options

-1. Before uploading your JSON file, you have the option to choose between:
+1. Before uploading your JSON file or Zip file, you have the option to choose between:

 - **Detailed Measures**
 - **Quick Summary of Measures**